dojo/docs/dojox/charting.rst

 The following events are supported: onclick, onmouseover, and onmouseout.

-Users can attach event handlers to individual plots of a chart:
+Event handlers can be attached to individual plots of a chart:

 .. code-block :: javascript